 The last access point I visited on the Jackson prior to heading over to Second Creek was Petticoat Junction.
 I was optimistic that the closer I got to Covington, the farther away from the Kings Grant and the associated landowner issues I would get.
 Based on the positive experience of Indian Gap where no “posted” signs were in evidence, I was hopeful that condition would continue downstream.

-As I cruised down the narrow dirt road leading to the parking area, I was pleased to see a broad and well-developed access point that included plenty of parking as well as wooden stairs with a canoe slide leading down to the river’s edge.
-The same kiosk with the same cautions mentioned in the Smith Bridge post exists at the entrance to the river.
+As I cruised down the narrow dirt road leading to the parking area, I was pleased to see a broad, well-developed access point with plenty of parking and wooden stairs with a canoe slide leading down to the river’s edge.
+The same kiosk with the same cautions mentioned in the Smith Bridge post exists at the river’s entrance.

 It was reasonably shallow with a shelf that stretched out and ended on a deeper channel that carved its way into the bank on river right.
-The shelf came to a quick end a few yards downstream at the southern boundary of the public property (a fact marked by a small white forest service sign) where it got deeper.
-As I peered around the corner, I did not see any posted signs downstream but know that the river ran close to some houses I could see as I drove into the parking lot.
+The shelf came to a quick end a few yards downstream at the southern boundary of the public property (a fact marked by a small white forest service sign), where it got deeper.
+As I peered around the corner, I did not see any posted signs downstream, but I knew that the river ran close to some houses I could see as I drove into the parking lot.

 Satisfied that there was potential downstream, I waded back to the access point and looked upstream.
-Good news — the river was clear of posted signs in that direction as well.
-While I did not walk in upstream to test whether it was wadeable or not, I had the sense that it was.
+Good news—the river was clear of posted signs in that direction as well.
+While I did not walk in upstream to test whether it was wadable, I had the sense that it was.

 And the bottom?
 It continued to be rocky — just like Indian Gap — perfect for fish happiness.